 We'll only collect your information in line with the Data Protection Legislation.
 We may collect your information from a range of sources, and it may relate to any of our products and services you apply for, currently hold, or have held in the past.

-Some of it will come directly from you e.g. when you provide identification to lease a vehicle or take out an insurance policy.
+Some of it will come directly from you when you interact with us, e.g. when you use our website, provide identification to lease a vehicle or take out an insurance policy.
 It may also come from your insurance company which provides the insurance policies we offer, from your financial advisor, broker or mortgage intermediary, or other sources you've asked us to obtain information from.
 We may also get some of this information from publicly available sources.

 The types of information we collect may include: